pacifics/PassDao/README.md

 - There is no split function.
 There is one Dao which works according to the democracy law.

-- Make a proposal will cost and a period to consider or set the proposal is foreseen before voting process.
-For funding and Dao rules proposals, fees return to the creator if the quorum is reached.
+- Make a proposal will cost boarding fees.
+In case of funding or Dao rules proposals, the fees return to the creator if the quorum is reached.

+- A period to consider or set the proposal is foreseen before each board meeting.

 - The shareholders should vote on contractor proposals as it's the only way to recieve board meeting fees and contractor tokens.